-In a short piece praising Thomas, Jim wrote, "It is to Thomas' great credit that he knows a problem when he sees it...
+In the Epilogue of Loder's book The Transforming Moment, we're given a tribute, a word of praise for Thomas.
+Jim wrote, "It is to Thomas' great credit that he knows a problem when he sees it...
 I see Thomas' famous dubiety not so much a problem of whether [Jesus] lives, but if He lives-for that presents the problem.
 [Thomas'] doubt is rooted in a profound sense of the implications of such a claim and an unwillingness to take that step seriously."
 "It's a problem," Loder says, "to have the presumably dead Jesus, radically reversing the universal tendency of matter to disintegrate, appear before you in a form of tangibility you've never seen before.
 It is a problem so great that it may violently awaken you from a deep Newtonian slumber [of cause and effect] and put you into the world in a new way-yet without any sense of direction...perhaps, all you know to do is wander off and go fishing."
 For, Thomas "sees all too clearly that if [Jesus] lives, the apparent and assumptive world we have always tended to take for granted is not actually definitive of us after all."
-[1]

 Now, we could just say we believe and be done with it and go about our lives.
 This is what Jean-Paul Sartre (1905-1980) called bad faith, "Just say you believe in God, then you won't have to think about it anymore."
-[2] There are a lot of people guilty of "bad faith."
+There are a lot of people guilty of "bad faith."
 Loder reflects, "Oh, yes, I know-'Blessed are those who have not seen and yet believe.'
 Cynically, one can say, 'Thank goodness he said that.
 I haven't seen anything and I don't want to, so I can say I believe, and by this saying, I can be better than Thomas and still not have it make any difference!"